garrylachman/chef-ultimate-config-cookbook/README.md

 properties:

-* `file_content` - config hash, can be referanced to attribute or just Hash, for ini the use the fist level for sections.
+* `file_content` - config hash, can be a reference to attribute or just Hash, for ini the use the fist level for sections.
 * `action` - supported actions:
   * ***create***
   * ***edit***